GET THE BEST DRIVEWAY SEALER TO PROTECT YOUR INVESTMENT

 The #1 Issue: You need your car park for parking

-Applying pavement sealer requires keeping everything and everyone out of the area for each stage of asphalt maintenance: cleaning, crack repair, sealcoating, curing, and line striping.
+Applying driveway sealant requires keeping everything and everyone out of the area.
+This applies to each stage of asphalt maintenance: cleaning, crack repair, sealcoating, curing, and line striping.

 The best way to do it?
-We recommend that you do it in stages, either by working one section at a time or by completing the steps in stages when the area is not in use (overnight, weekends, holidays, etc.).
+We recommend that you do it in stages.
+You can do this either by working one section at a time.
+You can also complete the steps in stages when the area is not in use (overnight, weekends, holidays, etc.).

-This is exactly where hiring a contractor becomes a pro or a con.
+This is exactly where hiring a contractor becomes helpful or not.
 Can you find a sealcoating firm that is willing to work with you on timing?
-If the answer is to skip filling all of the cracks or that their schedule doesn’t permit splitting the time up, you have your answer.
+If their answer is to skip filling all of the cracks or that their schedule doesn’t permit splitting the time up, you have your answer.

 Pavement sealer is only as good as the care that goes before, during, and after.
 Any company that is willing to work with you is certainly a pro, and not a con.